Jan Bořil

-Jan Bořil (born 11 January 1991) is a Czech professional footballer who plays for Slavia Prague in the Czech First League as a left-back.
+Jan Bořil (born 11 January 1991) is a Czech professional footballer who plays as a left-back for Czech First League club Slovan Liberec.

+On 23 April 2026, Bořil was banned by the LFA Disciplinary commission for seven matches after he received red card and subsequently threatened referee Dalibor Černý, shouting at him "Počkej uvnitř!" (lit.
+'Wait inside!') in the away match against Hradec Králové.
+Bořil apologized for his behavior.

+On 27 June 2025, Bořil signed a one-year contract with Slovan Liberec.

 On 1 September 2017, he debuted for the Czech senior squad in a 2018 FIFA World Cup qualifier against Germany.